Developing a Sustainable Content Workflow

 With some variation, most content workflows are similar.
 Here’s one we use at Mightybytes.
 The basic framework looks something like this:

 - Hypothesis: What story do you plan to tell?
+What pain point do you plan to address?
 How will it engage your audience?

 - Research: Collect research to support (or refute) your hypothesis; define target keywords, title tag, and URL if SEO is important to you.